 About the Riad

 If you are visiting Marrakech and you want to feel the real vibes of the city you just have to stay in one of the many Riads.
 These authentic Moroccan houses were stately homes to the wealthier citizens of the city.
-Nowadays more and more Riads are modernized and used as private guest houses for tourist.
+Nowadays more and more Riads are modernized and used as private guest houses for tourists.
 A Riad is often not recognized from the outside, but as soon as you enter the main doors it's like stepping into a whole different world.

 10 Reasons why you should stay at a Riad

 - They are located in the middle of the Medina, which makes it perfect for you as a starting point to explore the city.

 - Most of the Riads date back many centuries ago, which gives you a feeling of stepping into a history book